dotnetcore/CAP/README.md

 ### Dashboard

-CAP v2.1+ provides the dashboard pages, you can easily view the sent and received messages.
-In addition, you can also view the  message status in real time on the dashboard.
+CAP v2.1+ provides dashboard pages, you can easily view message that were sent and received.
+In addition, you can also view the  message status in real time in the dashboard.
 Use the following command to install the Dashboard in your project.

 ```
 PM> Install-Package DotNetCore.CAP.Dashboard